Phase behavior of hard circular arcs: methods

-In analogy with the phase behavior of hard spherical caps with $\uptheta \in [0,\pi]$ \cite[][(b)]{calotta}, systems of hard infinitesimally--thin minor circular arcs may form a filamentary phase as schematically depicted as in Fig. \ref{lafigura3}.
+In analogy with the phase behavior of hard spherical caps with $\uptheta \in [0,\pi]$ \cite[][(b)]{calotta}, systems of hard infinitesimally--thin minor circular arcs may form a filamentary phase (Fig. \ref{lafigura3}).

-In this phase, the hard infinitesimally--thin minor circular arcs tend to organise on the same semicircumference with the centres of the parent circles that ensuingly and randomly file; a single filament is thus polar.
-Different filaments may dispose in a row along a direction approximately perpendicular to the filament axis, separated by a distance approximately equal to $2R$ and (anti)parallel oriented to adjacent filaments; the filamentary phase is (more probably) non-polar.
+In a filament of this phase, the hard infinitesimally--thin minor circular arcs tend to organise on the same semicircumference with the centres of the parent circles that ensuingly and randomly file; a single filament is thus polar.
+Different filaments of this phase may dispose themselves in a row along a direction approximately perpendicular to the filament axis, separated by a distance approximately equal to $2R$ and (anti)parallel oriented to adjacent filaments; the filamentary phase is (more probably) non-polar.
 If particularly preceded by a (quasi)nematic phase, the formation of this phase can be revealed by a decrease in the values of $\mathtt{S}_2$.
 More generally, its formation can be revealed by the appearance of oscillations in the ${\mathcal G}_{1,\perp}^{\hat{\mathbf{u}}}(r_{\perp})$ and a sequence of equi-spaced peaks in the $g(r)$ and $G(c)$.

-The structure of the densest--known packings of hard infinitesimally--thin major arcs \cite{hcadkp} suggests a suitably modified hexatic bond--orientational order parameter.
+The structure of the densest--known packings of hard infinitesimally--thin major arcs \cite{hcadkp} suggests a suitably modified \textsl{hexatic bond--orientational} order parameter.
 These densest--known packings and the corresponding cluster hexagonal phase have a two--level structural organisation (Fig. \ref{lafigura4}).

-On the first level, a specific number $\mathtt{n}$ (Eq. \ref{equxn}, \cite{spiega}) of hard infinitesimally--thin major circular arcs form roundish clusters that remind a vortex.
+On the first level, a maximum of $\mathtt{n}$ (Eq. \ref{equxn}, \cite{spiega}) hard infinitesimally--thin major circular arcs form roundish clusters that remind a vortex.
 On the second level, these roundish clusters organise in configurations that remind the densest configuration of hard circles \cite{discretegeometry}.
-It is this second-level structural organisation that suggests the use of a hexatic bond-orientational order parameter $\uppsi_6$.
+This second-level structural organisation suggests a hexatic bond-orientational order parameter $\uppsi_6$.
 It is defined as